 A Common Pitfall with Flow Units

 Flow is an instantaneous measure of the state of the system.
 A flow may be at one rate this instant, and at another rate a moment later.
-This may seem rather obvious given the definition of flow, but sometimes the units used can make this seem counterintuitive.
+This may seem rather obvious given the nature of flow, but sometimes the units used can make this seem counterintuitive.

 The time component of the flow units (like MGD or millions of gallons per day) may cause some confusion when these units are used.
 The pitfall that is easy to fall into is to assume that the measurement must represent an average flow over a day when units of MGD are used.
 This is not necessarily the case, and units of MGD can still be used to represent an instantaneous measure of flow.